-27. The UK Government ratified this charter in March 2001 thus committing itself to its implementation with regard to the Welsh language.
+27. The UK Government ratified this charter in March 2001 thus committing itself to its implementation regarding the Welsh language.
 One of the principles of the charter, which is fundamental to this guide, is that taking steps to promote linguistic equality is not classed as discrimination.